NatasyaH/display-html5-compass/readme.md

 ### HTML and Subloading

 These system is design to load html partials for the collapsed and expanded states as polite loads.
 You can construct your DOM for those sections in the stub files in /static/html.
 These are loaded as needed.

+### Configuring The Ad

+All the ad configuration options are located in index.html.